-This information is to give persons who have accepted Nordsim projects an idea about how we work here at Nordsim and other information you need to be able to start planning your time together with us here in Stockholm.
+This information is to give persons who have accepted NordSIMS projects an idea about how we work here at NordSIMS and other information you need to be able to start planning your time together with us here in Stockholm.

 The laboratory is usually staffed Monday-Friday 8.00 a.m. - 5.30 p.m., and all scheduled time will be weekdays.
 You have complete rights to the number of days you have been granted during this time.

 After one day of instrument training it is possible for interested users to keep on running during late evenings and nights.
 If any problems show up during this period you cannot count on getting support from the staff.
 Unfortunately we cannot compensate you if you lose time during the nights.